triagit/triagit/README.md

   - since 30days to close, label to apply when closing, etc
 - rules process/respond to events
   - treat everything as an event, even a simple cron trigger
-- no event interactions to begin with
+- no cross-event interactions to begin with
   - unidirectional, fail with link to sign CLA, CLA signed, passes
 - same event can be processed by multiple rules
   - e.g. PR checks, cron triggers, etc